September 12th, 2022 | By: The Startups Team | Tags: Funding

 In order to be eligible for a Veterans Advantage Loan, small businesses and startups must meet the following requirements:

-While the SBA 7(a) Loan Program is for both veterans and non-veterans, there are some special perks for vets under the Veterans Advantage program.
+While the SBA 7(a) Loan Program is not a dedicated veteran business loan, as it is for both veterans and non-veterans, there are some special perks for vets under the Veterans Advantage program.

 For loans up to $125,000, vets can get upfront guaranty fees of zero.
 For loans greater than $125,000, vets are promised a 50 percent reduction of guaranty fees.
 Loans can be for up to $350,000.

 The 7(a) Loan Program is the most popular SBA small business loan.
-7(a) Loan Program SBA small business loans can be used for purchasing fixed assets, working capital, to finance startups, to purchase an existing business, and for debt repayment.
+7(a) Loan Program SBA small business loans can be used for purchasing fixed assets, and working capital, financing startups, purchasing an existing business, and for debt repayment.

-In order to qualify, a company must first meet the SBA size standards.
-Because SBA loans are specifically for small businesses, they’ve created a “size standards tool” that helps founders and small business owners determine whether or not they qualify.
+In order to qualify, a company must first meet the Small Business Administration size standards.
+Because SBA loans are specifically for small businesses, they've created a “size standards tool” that helps founders and small business owners determine whether or not they qualify.

 Once you've determined whether or not your company qualifies under the size standards, here is a checklist of the remaining requirements for qualifying for a 7(a) Loan Program SBA small business loan:

-: For new businesses, founders must have approximately one dollar of cash or business assets for each three dollars of the new loan.
+Equity: For new businesses, founders must have approximately one dollar of cash or business assets for every three dollars of the new loan.
 For established businesses, owners must have no more than four dollars of total debt for each dollar of net worth.

 While most small businesses will qualify for a 7(a) Loan Program SBA small business loan, there are some characteristics that make a small business or startup ineligible.